jewarner57/Dragn/docs/README.md

 # Dragn
-Drag and drop built for elegant simplicity
+Drag and drop built for elegant simplicity with mobile compatibility

 ## Getting Started
 Dragn is avaliable for [download on npm](/)